 Stacy became a Pet Partners team with her dog Sam in 2010.
 She has volunteered with him in various facilities and in different parts of the country as well as in Germany on a US Army Base.
 She became increasingly interested in AAI work by watching the difference human-animal interactions could make in someone’s day, and decided to study it further.
 She received the Animals and Human Health Certificate from the University of Denver’s Institute for Human-Animal Connection.
 In 2018 Stacy became a Pet Partners Instructor to help other teams on their journey.

 Ann became a DPP member in 2005 with her first therapy dog Teddy.
 She became a Pet Partners instructor in 2007 and a team evaluator in 2008.
-In addition she became a R.E.A.D.
-Instructor in 2016.
+In addition she became a READ instructor in 2016 and is a registered Animal-Assisted Crisis Response handler.
 She lives in Kansas but has remained an active DPP member.
 Ann and her current therapy dog Bode volunteer at Children’s Mercy Hospital in Kansas City, MO in their Physical Therapy Department and evening program with children.
 Other volunteer activities include women and children’s shelters, school literacy programs, and library programs.

 Ann feels inspired by the energy, interest, and eagerness of students who attend the Handler Workshops.
 She enjoys helping them prepare for their journey in the field of AAI and finds it especially fulfilling when the new teams are successful in their evaluation.